nking/recommender_systems/README.md

 Then, the activated virtual environment needs these packages:

+the dependencies can be installed most easily with: pip install --editable .

+or here are the manual steps:
 pip -q install pyarrow==10.0.1 pip -q install apache-beam==2.59.0 pip -q install tensorflow==2.16.1